How to Convert Personal Use Property to Business Use

 For property placed in service after Dec.
 31, 2013, bonus depreciation is currently expired.
 While the House passed a bill to make bonus depreciation permanent, continued gridlock in Congress means the chances of the bill becoming law are uncertain.
 If the Senate does address bonus depreciation, as well as other tax extenders, it is more likely to happen after the November 2014 elections.

-UPDATE: On December 18, 2015 the President signed into law tax extenders legislation entitled the Protecting Americans from Tax Hikes (PATH) Act of 2015.
-May items have been extended retroactively and made permanent.
+On December 18, 2015 the President signed into law tax extenders legislation entitled the Protecting Americans from Tax Hikes (PATH) Act of 2015.
+Many items have been extended retroactively and made permanent.
+The 50% bonus depreciation for qualified business property is retroactively extended to 2015.
+The percentage will be reduced to 40% for 2018 and then 30% for 2019.
+After 2019, bonus depreciation will completely expire unless it is extended again.

 - See the Business Deductions Table of Contents for more information on depreciation.